 The Benefits of Cheese For Bodybuilding & Muscle Growth

-One thing we should start off with, is that all cheese is not the same, especially when bodybuilding is the same.
+One thing we should start off with, is that not all cheese is the same, especially when bodybuilding is the same.
 A brick of sharp cheddar is going to have a drastically different nutritional value as a tub of cottage cheese.

 One thing that is true across the board is that cheese is high in protein.
 Protein, as you know, is what bodybuilders strive to have most of their calories come from.
 Protein provides all of those great amino acids that help your muscles get big after pumping iron, and you need a lot of it to grow.